RobeDM/LIBIRWLS/README.md

 ## Description

-LIBIRWLS is an integrated parallel library for Support Vector Machines (SVMs) that makes use of the IRWLS procedure.
+LIBIRWLS is an integrated library that makes use of a parallel implementation of the Iterative Re-Weighted Least Squares (IRWLS) procedure for solving the quadratic programmig (QP) problem that arises during the training of Support Vector Machines (SVMs).
 It implements the functions to run two different algorithms:

 **Parallel Iterative Re-Weighted Least Squares:** A Parallel SVM solver based on the IRWLS algorithm.